joel-abiodun/hello-world-python/README.md

 # Hello World Program (Python)

 ## Student Information
-- Name: Joel Abiodun
+- **Name:** Joel Abiodun
-- Matric Number: 25/18070
+- **Matric Number:** 25/18070
-- Department: Computer Science
+- **Department:** Computer Science
-- Institution: Caleb University
+- **Institution:** Caleb University

 ---

 ## Assignment Description
-This assignment introduces basic Python programming, GitHub usage, and proper documentation using a README file.
-The task is to create a Hello World program in Python and explain every part of it within this README.
+This assignment introduces students to basic Python programming, GitHub usage, and proper documentation using a README file.
+The task is to create a Hello World program in Python and explain every part of it within this README file.

 ---